PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 ```

 The example file `Fahy_examples.jl` consists of a module (whose name matches the name of the file), and  the module defines multiple functions,  one for each example, and one to run *all* examples, `allrun`.

+### Tests

+Check out the numerous tests in the `test` folder.
+There are hundreds of tests which exercise the various functions of the library.
+These examples may help you understand how to extract the desired outcome.

 ## Make up your own public interface